 When thinking about international insurance, many employers think about companies with offices, factories, or warehouses in multiple countries.
 But not all companies with international risks are the same, and some have significant international exposures without ever opening physical locations outside of their home country.

+Which policies will best cover employees working abroad will certainly depend on what type of work these employees will be doing and where they are going.
 So, what types of specialized insurance should a company offer these employees?
-That will certainly depend on what type of work these employees will be doing and where they are going.

 Let’s look at two scenarios: